willtc111/STAGE/README.md

 STAGE is a domain-specific language geared towards the development of text-based adventure games.
 It allows developers to build a game world which players will be able to interact with through simple textual commands.

 ## Modules
+### DSL Preprocessor
+Converts any macros into their proper expansions.
-### DSL Compiler
+### DSL Compiler and Parser
+Provides reasonable feedback on errors in STAGE code.
+Feedback includes where in the STAGE code an unexpected symbol was encountered (line and column) and what symbol was found/expected.
-Provides reasonable feedback on errors in STAGE code Builds the starting state of the game
+Builds the starting state of the game from the STAGE code.
 ### Game Engine
-Manages the state of the world/player during gameplay Executes action commands from the UI to update the state of the world/player
+Manages the state of the world/player during gameplay.
+Executes action commands received from the UI to update the state of the world/player.
 ### User Interface
-Provides output of what happens in the game
+Provides output of what happens in the game.
-Takes input from the player in the form of text commands Provides auxiliary commands such as "help" or "quit" that are not part of the base game
+Takes input from the player in the form of text commands.
+Provides auxiliary commands such as "help" that are not part of the base game.
+### Testing
+Provides QuickCheck tests for the other modules (currently only for the parser).

 ## DSL Grammar
 Start = Stage